mjdave/tui/README.md

 tui was initially created to serialize and share data in C++ for my games, so it started life as a quick little JSON parser.
 Very soon though, missing the power of lua, I started adding variables and functions.

-I feel this could be useful for a lot of people.
+I feel tui could be useful for a lot of people for many different purposes.
 I don't desire to keep it only for myself or to profit from it, and I wouldn't mind some help, so I'm making it open source.

 Hopefully it is useful, and if you find a bug or have a feature request please feel free to open an issue, but please do fork this and send it in new directions too!